NathanKr/client-server-pagination-playground/README.md

 <li>we will split the products to 100 products per page on build time , thus SSG - getStaticProps</li>
 <li>we will access these pre rendered pages using dynamic routing - getStaticPaths</li>
 <li>i am using Pagination from mui which is nice. my two buttons are thus disabled</li>
+<li>mui Pagination component does not support responsivness out of the box so i have implemented it in ResponsiveMuiPagination using useMediaQuery</li>
 </ul>

 <h3>Open issues</h3>